byteally/webapi/docs/haskell-client.rst

 Now lets define what methods (GET, POST etc.) can be used on these routes.
-For this we need to define `WebApi <https://hackage.haskell.org/package/webapi-0.2.2.0/docs/WebApi-Contract.html#t:WebApi>`_ instance for our service :code:`UberApi` .
+For this we need to define :wahackage:`WebApi </WebApi-Contract.html#t:WebApi>` instance for our service :code:`UberApi` .

 ::